aruth-gardiye/tech_geeks_backend/docs/Job.md

 ### Description

 Retrieve all jobs associated with a specific client identified by their user ID.
+Optionally, can filter and sort using query parameters.

 ### Request Parameters